stackblaze/logs-drilldown2/docs/sources/viewing-json-logs/_index.md

 Log lines entirely formatted as JSON are supported.

-Log lines with only certain fields or metadata structured as JSON not currently supported.
+Log lines with only certain fields or metadata structured as JSON are not currently supported.

 {{< admonition type="note" >}}
 We are keen to improve this feature, so please [contact us](https://forms.gle/1sYWCTPvD72T1dPH9) if there is something that would help you find the signal in the noise.